jbobbylopez/hi/ROADMAP.md

 should not evolve into an over-complicated mess.

 Simple Progress Tracking:
-- 🛠️: In Progress
+- 🚧: In Progress
 - ✅: Done  / Implemented

 #### Status Legend ####
+👀 - Todo (What I'm looking at doing next)
+🚧 - In Progress
 ✅ - Completed
-🚧 - In Progress
+⬇️  - De-prioritized

 ----
 # ROADMAP MILESTONES #